Application Deadline: December 22, 2023

 The Fulbright U.S.–ASEAN Visiting Scholar Program is open to university faculty, foreign ministry or other government officials, and professional staff of the private sector, think tanks, and other NGOs in the ASEAN member states.
-Selected Fulbright U.S.–ASEAN Visiting Scholars will travel to the United States for three to four months during the first half of 2024, where they will carry out scholarly and professional research on priority issues to the U.S.–ASEAN relationship and ASEAN.
+Selected Fulbright U.S.–ASEAN Visiting Scholars will travel to the United States for three to four months during the first half of 2025, where they will carry out scholarly and professional research on priority issues to the U.S.–ASEAN relationship and ASEAN.
 Projects should be recommended that are regional in scope and/or have clear implications for the entire ASEAN region.
 Note the criteria for U.S.–ASEAN awards – research on priority issues for the U.S.–ASEAN relationship and ASEAN, with clear regional implications – differ substantially from those for bilateral awards.
 Recommendations will be accepted from all ASEAN member states.
-U.S.–ASEAN selection committee anticipates the selection of 20 qualified applicants (a notable increase from 2022!), including two participants from each of the 10 ASEAN member states.
+U.S.–ASEAN selection committee anticipates the selection of 20 qualified applicants, including two participants from each of the 10 ASEAN member states.